intarchboard/nomcom-description/iab-nomcom-description.md

 ### Organizational Role

-The IAB has several roles within the organizational structure of the IETF.
+The IAB has various roles within the organizational structure of the IETF.
 While these roles require administrative rather than technical work, they form a significant part of the IAB's activities as specified in the IAB charter [[RFC 2850]](https://tools.ietf.org/html/rfc2850).